zeldaret/mm/docs/schedule_scripting_language.md

 #### `not`

-A label is a special kind of command that doesn't get compiled into the actual low level script, instead it changes the meaning of the check that's right next ot it by inverting the logic of the check.
+A label is a special kind of command that doesn't get compiled into the actual low level script, instead it changes the meaning of the check that's right next to it by inverting the logic of the check.
 In other words, the subcommands of a conditional check command will be executed if the check of said command evaluates to false instead of true.

 A `not` must always be followed by a [conditional check command](#conditional-checks).